 - Where do I find out if I can use Tags?
 Go into your business listings dashboards and look for the feature.

 Also announced with Google Tags is the ability to advertise locally with its Post feature within your Google Places listing.
 Your message can be changed whenever you want and are a good way to tell your community about new products, specials, or other recent news about your business.
 The post will show up only on your Google Places page but as mentioned above, you can advertise your posts via Google Tags.
 If you elect to do so, your post will also show up in Google search results when your listing appears there.

-We would love to hear your feedback on your use of Google Tags for your business.This entry was posted in Local Search / Google Places, Pay Per Click Marketing and tagged Google Local Business Listings, Google Places.
+We would love to hear your feedback on your use of Google Tags for your business.This entry was posted in Technology, Local Search / Google Places, Pay Per Click Marketing and tagged Google Local Business Listings, Google Places.
 Bookmark the permalink.